-Part of the reason for Mercado Libre’s success is its Latin American background, and how their ancillary businesses have driven growth.
-In Latin America, only 55% of the population have bank accounts (versus 90% in countries like the USA).
-It was much lower before the pandemic, as low as 30% in some regions.
-Just as Amazon has used Prime memberships and AWS to establish a loyal customer base and product supplemental income, Mercado Libre has found great success with Mercado Pago, an app that turns cell phones into a bank account.
+Part of the reason for Mercado Libre’s success is its Latin American background, and how its ancillary businesses have driven growth.
+In Latin America, only about 55 percent of the population has bank accounts (versus more than 90 percent in countries such as the United States, the UK, and Spain).
+It was much lower before the pandemic, as low as 30 percent in some regions.
+Just as Amazon has used Prime memberships and AWS to establish a loyal customer base and product supplemental income, Mercado Libre has found great success with Mercado Pago, an app that turns cell phones into bank accounts.

 Amazon is fighting hard to take the crown, though.
-They just signed a partnership with Affirm, a company that specializes in installment plans, which constitute 60% of payment types across Latin America.
+They just signed a partnership with Affirm, a company that specializes in installment plans, which constitute 60 percent of payment types across Latin America.

-Regardless of who is on top, e-commerce in Mexico is expected to grow by 17% in 2022, so there’s plenty of room for new sellers to jump in.
+Regardless of who is on top, e-commerce in Mexico is expected to grow by 17 percent in 2022, so there’s plenty of room for new sellers to jump in.
 Sellers like you!

 If you live in Latin America, expanding into Mexico should be a priority.
 There are few, if any, language or cultural barriers, one of the largest online markets in the region, and expected growth for years to come.

-One concern for all sellers though, is relative market size.
+One concern for all sellers though is relative market size.
 Estimates for sales were approximately $1.5 billion (USD) last year, according to ecommercedb.com.
-That puts it at perhaps 1/4th of Canada’s market size.
-We estimated that an American who starts selling in Canada could increase their revenues by 10-15%, meaning a jump into Mexico would mean only about 2-4% growth for an established seller.
+That puts it at perhaps 25 percent of Canada’s market size.
+We estimated that an American who starts selling in Canada could increase their revenues by 10-15 percent, meaning a jump into Mexico would mean only about 2-4 percent growth for an established seller.

 The best way to know if Mexico is a good fit for you, though, is to use SmartScout to look at the overall market.
-Check out top sellers and brands, look into subcategories that you know about selling in, and you’ll be able to know with just a few clicks if this market is right for you.
-If you’re not signed up already, use your trial today to find out today!
+Check out top sellers and brands, look into subcategories that you know about selling in, and you’ll be able to know with just a few clicks if this market is right for you